stewartmoreland/docs/docs/production-ready-spring/01-the-container-image.md

-# Production Ready Spring Boot in Kubernetes: Part 1
+# Part 1: The Container Image

 :construction: work in progress :construction:

-## The Container Image